bvanhoekelen/php-compressor/README.md

 <p align="center"><img src="/assets/banner.png" alt="php-compressor" /></p>

 ## Highlight
-- The simple merge several files into one file
+- Merge several files into one file
-- Live compiler, no additional program is needed
+- Live compiler, fast and no additional program is needed
-- The ability to set variables, available for each file
+- The ability to set variables » [see variable in help](/docs/home.md)
+- Support .css, .fcss and .js
+- Required no changes on the live server
+- Reduced server load and client load time of each page
+- Optimizing assets for higher rank in google search

 ## Workflow